DomizianoScarcelli/spotify-recommender/slides.md

 </v-clicks>

 <!--

-For what concerns the model with training, we need three different dataframes, for Training, Validation and Testing, without common playlist among them.

 So let's say this is the original dataframe, the split now happens at row level, which will produce three different dataframes.

 Then, since I have to compute evaluation metrics on the validation and test set, I also have to split them but at track level.
 -->

 ---